josephdadams/midi-relay/readme.md

 ## Sending MIDI Relay Messages

-Make an HTTP POST request with JSON data in the request body to `/sendmidi` on the server running midi-relay to relay a MIDI Message.
-Requests can be sent from any computer or device reachable to the midi-relay server.
+* Make an `HTTP POST` request with JSON data in the request body to `/sendmidi` on the server running midi-relay to relay a MIDI Message.
+* You can also make an `HTTP GET` request with the parameters passed as querystrings.
+* Requests can be sent from any computer or device reachable to the midi-relay server.

 ### Supported MIDI Relay Types
 * Note On